DillonIs/PortfolioIsaac/README.md

 # 🤝 Need Help?

-If you encounter any challenges, you’re always welcome to reach out to me personally on LinkedIn:
+If you encounter any challenges, you’re always welcome to reach out to me personally on LinkedIn, I'll try my best to assist, please present the full problem, if the message is too vague I might not have a fast response:

 [Bree Kagwe LinkedIn](https://www.linkedin.com/in/bree-kagwe/?utm_source=chatgpt.com)